The Giant Schnauzer is a larger, more powerful version of the Standard Schnauzer.

 When they’re not playing outdoors, Giant Schnauzers should be inside with their people, whom they will happily follow around the house.

 Giant Schnauzers require at least an hour of daily exercise.
-Give him regular half hour walks or plenty of vigorous play every day.
+Give him a regular half-hour walk or plenty of vigorous play every day.

 He can chew or dig when bored, so make sure to give him something to occupy him.